 Cnoc Ceann a' Gharraidh, Lewis

-The images above are part of a joint exhibition, 'Journeys' by the Open Studio Photographers, on display at the Horsebridge Centre, Whitstable, between 8th and 14th February 2017.
+The images above were part of a joint exhibition, 'Journeys' by the Open Studio Photographers, at the Horsebridge Centre, Whitstable, between 8th and 14th February 2017.
 They are part of an ongoing project to explore the history of settlement on the Hebridean islands.